Alpha Direct

 ALPHA DIRECT IS NOT AN OUTER LAYER!

-This is why you will see the Timmermade Alpha Direct offerings limited to basic insulation layers.
+This is all why you will see the Timmermade Alpha Direct offerings limited to basic insulation layers.
 Zippers create redundancy in ventilation (unless someone wants one for convenience reasons) and pockets create redundancy since they would be covered up in almost all scenarios while using an AD garment properly.
 There is sometimes a use case of wanting an inner pocket to hold items underneath a shell, but this happens to be another thing AD does very poorly.
 It has a very light and stretchy structure, which will not hold weight well.
 Even the weight of a phone will stretch and deform it’s structure, not to mention bounce around quite a bit.

 It’s really great that innovators in the cottage industry are thinking outside the box and pushing products beyond their original design.
 Good designs inevitably find other uses.
 However, if we are going to do this, we need to think about our designs.
 Alpha Direct is a very unique product that should be thought of and built differently than other products.